GMahlerTheTragic/SPL-Interpreter/README.md

 mvn clean
 mvn package
 ```
-4. Interpret a SPL programm by calling the interpreter in the following way:
+4. Interpret an SPL programm by calling the interpreter in the following way:
 ```bash
 java -jar target/spl-interpreter-1.0-SNAPSHOT.jar `path/to/your/.spl/file`
 ```